ShopFiberOptic Blog

 The full technical comparison of APC and UPC fiber connectors.
 Polish geometry, return loss numbers, color coding, where each is required, and a clear decision rule for choosing between them.

-Armored vs Non-Armored Fiber Cable
+Armored vs Non-Armored Fiber Cable: When to Use Each

 Armored fiber cable construction explained: corrugated steel tape, interlocking armor, all-dielectric options, rodent and crush protection, weight and bend radius tradeoffs, and when armored cable is required vs optional.

-Bend-Insensitive Fiber Explained (G.657)
+Bend-Insensitive Fiber Explained for FTTH and Indoor

 Bend-insensitive fiber (G.657.A1, G.657.A2, G.657.B3) explained: macrobend loss, splash bend testing, FTTH installation tolerance for tight bends, indoor cabling improvements, and compatibility with standard G.652.D singlemode.